jojo259/pit-grinder-mod-final/README.md

 # pit-grinder-mod-final

 Grinds pit, uses an API for instructions

 Requires an authorization key

 ### Usage:

 - Use /setkey \<key\> to set your authorization key
 - Press J to toggle bot
 - Press K to toggle built-in autoclicker (do not use if using external killaura or autoclicker)
 - Press F3 + P once to disable pausing when minecraft is not in focus

 ### Vape/other settings:

 - If using Vape killaura or autoclicker then don't use built-in autoclicker
 - If using Vape killaura:
   - Set 'allowed items' to 'sword'
-  - Set it to disable killaura when any gui is open
+  - Set it to disable killaura when any GUI is open

 ### List of data that is sent to the API:

 - Authorization key
 - Client username
-- Client uuid
+- Client UUID
 - Client position
 - Client viewing angles
 - Client inventory